Building Communities

 Storytime

 As well as more wonderful digital storytelling, my main duty was to organise portfolio reviews.
-Taking place both in-person and online, these sessions made it possible for aspiring artists to have one-on-one conversations with experienced agents, receive constructive feedback, and ask all of their buring questions.
-During my two years in the role, I worked with partners including Hachette, Harper Collins and the London Illustration Fair to offer deliver portfolio reviews to over 100 illustrators.
+Taking place both in-person and online, these sessions made it possible for aspiring artists to have one-on-one conversations with experienced agents, receive constructive feedback, and ask all of their burning questions.
+During my two years in the role, I worked with partners including Hachette, Harper Collins and the London Illustration Fair to deliver portfolio reviews to over 100 illustrators.

 “Everyone brought a unique perspective and insight to the project as we reimagined the future together.”